 These user-generated content platforms are more accessible than ever, which means varying opinions are everywhere.
 Staying on the right side of these opinions should be a company's utmost priority.

-PR agencies use social media to curate a specific view of the organizations they represent.
+Digital PR agencies use social media to curate a specific view of the organizations they represent.
 The reason is that, unlike paid forms of advertisement, most people consider social media to be pretty trustworthy.
 The role influencers and celebrities play in shaping public opinion is enormous.

 PR specialists know this all too well, so they use it accordingly.
 Public relations are in the business of persuasion.
 People are far more likely to be persuaded by people they can relate to rather than a random brand on a billboard.